freesouls/face-alignment-at-3000fps/README.md

 # Notes
     you should change some image PATH is the code for correctly running the program.
-    I use the opencv face detection method, you can change to what you like, as long as using the same face detector in training and testing it can both run under Windows and Unix-like systems. it can reach 100~200 fps(even faster) on a single i7 core when the model is 5 or 6 layers deep,
+    I use the opencv face detection method, you can change to what you like, as long as using the same face detector in training and testing the paralled program has a little problem, so please just comment(delete) all the '#pragma omp parallel for', and I will fix it as soon as possible. it can both run under Windows and Unix-like systems. it can reach 100~200 fps(even faster) on a single i7 core when the model is 5 or 6 layers deep,